leafoflegend/2001-CPU/reference/useful-commands.md

-# Terminal Commands and Keyboard Shortcuts
+# Terminal Commands
+These are a few helpful commands you'll likely use during this cohort (once we start in machine setup, Node and the backend)

 ## Basic Terminal Commands
 - Command line